-In April 2013, Sarah made her debut as a soloist performing Debussy’s Danses sacrée et profrane with the North Mississippi Symphony Orchestra, where she has been principal harp since 2006.
-Sarah is also harpist for the Murfreesboro Symphony Orchestra, Orchestra Kentucky, Nashville Wind Ensemble, and performs often with many ensembles at MTSU.
-In addition, Dr. Crocker performs regularly with symphonies around the Southeast, including the Meridian Symphony Orchestra (principal harp, 2005-2013), Tuscaloosa Symphony Orchestra, Alabama Symphony Orchestra, Albany Symphony Orchestra, and Montgomery Symphony Orchestra.
+In April 2013, Crocker made her debut as a concerto soloist performing Debussy’s Danses sacrée et profrane with the North Mississippi Symphony Orchestra, where she has been principal harp since 2006.
+She also performs as principal harp for the Murfreesboro Symphony Orchestra, Orchestra Kentucky, Nashville Wind Ensemble, and performs often with many ensembles at MTSU.
+Additionally, Dr. Crocker performs regularly with many other orchestras around the Southeast, including the Meridian Symphony Orchestra (principal harp, 2005-2013), Tuscaloosa Symphony Orchestra, Alabama Symphony Orchestra, Albany Symphony Orchestra, and Montgomery Symphony Orchestra.
 Dr. Crocker is also in demand as harpist for numerous wind ensembles, choirs, and churches.
 Festival and conference performances include the 2014 CBDNA Southern Division Conference in Jacksonville, the 2013 and 2011 National Concert Band Festivals in Indianapolis, and the 2009 Midwest Clinic in Chicago.
 At the University of Alabama, Sarah was principal harp of the Huxford Symphony Orchestra, Alabama Contemporary Ensemble, Alabama Wind Ensemble, and Alabama Symphonic Band from 2003-2013, and she is still called upon to perform with these ensembles regularly.

 Dr. Crocker holds a B.M. summa cum laude, M.M., and D.M.A. in Harp Performance with Musicology cognate from the University of Alabama, where she studied with Judith Sullivan-Hicks.
 She also completed summer harp studies with Mary Brigid Roman (FSU), Judy Loman (Toronto), and Katie Buckley (Brevard Music Festival).
 She has performed in masterclasses for famed jazz harpist Deborah Henson-Conant and Maxim Rubstov, principal flute of the Russian National Orchestra.